grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 The outside-in approach broke this for me because the objects I had to start with were the ones that had to have dependencies and these dependencies did not exist yet.
 With outside-in, I would need to start with `Object3`, which could not be instantiated without `Object2`, which, in turn, could not be instantiated without `Object1`.

-If this is more difficult, then why bother?
+If this feels difficult, then why bother? - you may ask.
 My reasons are:

-1. By starting from the inputs, I allow my interfaces and protocols to be shaped by a use case rather than by underlying technology.
+1. By starting from the inputs and going inside, I allow my interfaces and protocols to be shaped by use cases rather than by the underlying technology.
 That does not mean I can just ignore the technology stuff, but I consider the use case logic to be the main driver.
 This way, my protocols tend to be more abstract which in turn enforces higher composability.
 1. Every line of code I introduce is there because the use case needs it.
-Every method, every interface, and class exists because someone else needs it to perform its obligations.
-This way, I ensure I only implement the stuff that's needed the way the users find it comfortable to use.
-When going the other way, from the outputs, I designed classes by guessing how they would be used and I later regretted these guesses, because of the rework and complexity they often created.
+Every method, every interface, and class exists because there already exists someone who needs it to perform its obligations.
+This way, I ensure I only implement the stuff that's needed and that it is shaped the way the users find it comfortable to use.
+Until I started using this approach, I would start from the inside of the system and I would design classes by guessing how they would be used and I would later regret these guesses, because of the rework and complexity they would often create.

-The uncomfortable feeling of starting from the inputs ("there is nothing I can fully run") could, in my case, be mitigated with the following practices:
+I found I can mitigate the uncomfortable feeling of starting from the inputs ("there is nothing I can fully run") with the following practices:

 1. Using TDD with mocks - TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
-1. Slicing the scope into smaller vertical parts (e.g. scenarios, stories, etc.) that can be implemented faster than a full-blown feature.
-We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters.
+1. Slicing the scope of work into smaller vertical parts (e.g. scenarios, stories, etc.) that can be implemented faster than a full-blown feature.
+We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters of this book.
-1. Do not write the first Statement as a unit-level Statement, but instead, write it on a higher-level (e.g. end-to-end or against another architectural boundary), make it work, then refactor the initial structure.
-This gives us a kind of walking skeleton[^walkingskeleton], which can be built, tested and deployed.
-As the next features or scenarios are added, these traits are preserved so we can always run what we have mid-development.
-This approach is what we will be aiming at ultimately, but for this chapter, I will leave it out to only focus on the mocks and OO design.
+1. Not writing the first Statement as a unit-level Statement, but instead, writing it on a higher-level (e.g. end-to-end or against another architectural boundary).
+I could then make this bigger Statement work, then refactor the initial objects as well as their roles and responsibilities, out of this small piece of working code.
+Only after having this initial structure in place would I start using class-level Statements with mocks.
+This approach is what we will be aiming at eventually, but for this chapter, I wanted to focus on the mocks and OO design, so I left this part out.

 ## Workflow specification

+TODO: finish this

 The Statement about the controller is an example of what Amir Kolsky and Scott Bain call workflow specification.
 A workflow specification describes how a specified unit of behavior (in our case, a class) interacts with other units by sending messages and receiving answers.
 In Statements specifying workflow, we describe the purpose and behaviors of the specified class in terms of interacting of mocked roles that other objects play.